kn5225/handcast/README.md

    ```ahk
    ComPort := "COM3"  ; Match your active Arduino COM port
    ```
 3. Double-click `handcast_parser.ahk`.
-It runs quietly in your Windows system tray.
+After you choose your macros, tt runs quietly in your Windows system tray.
-4. Bring any window into focus (e.g. YouTube or a PDF) and wave your hand over the sensor to trigger spacebar or right-arrow macros.
+4. Bring any window into focus (e.g. YouTube or a PDF) and wave your hand over the sensor to trigger the default spacebar/right-arrow/down-arrow macros, or your chosen ones.

 ### 5. Running Native Application Mode